Product Designer • Modena Estonia OÜ • Tallinn

 From a product perspective, the challenge was not only technical or financial.
 The platform had to convince external investors to fund a single-originator loan portfolio — something that typically relies on scale and diversification to feel trustworthy.
 We needed to launch quickly, with limited room for experimentation, and get the fundamentals right from day one.

-My Role and Contribution
+My Role

-Research and Groundwork
+Research

 Solution